djaodjin/drop/docs/elasticsearch.rst

     "Version": "2012-10-17"
    }

-Once you the permissions are setup, create a sqlite database to keep track of which s3 logs you've already uploaded
+Once the permissions are setup, create a sqlite database to keep track of which s3 logs you've already uploaded.

     $ *VIRTUAL_ENV*/bin/python *drop*/src/duploades.py --create-db *db-path*